 Creating a divine green salad

 Creating a divine green salad is not difficult for the home gardener.
-It's about an unhurried ten-minute walk through the veggie patch plucking leaves of lettuce, a bit of this and that depending on your mood, and then adding some fresh herbs; and a few colours, of course.
+It is about an unhurried ten-minute walk through the veggie patch plucking leaves of lettuce, a bit of this and that depending on your mood; and then adding some fresh herbs.
+It's all about more colours, of course.

 A divine green salad.